No Eternity

-"No Eternity" is a song by German recording artist Jeanette.
-It was written by Frank Johnes, Jeanette, Bodybrain and Wonderbra, and produced by Tom Remm and Frank Kretschmer for Jeanette's fourth album Break On Through (2003).
-It was released as a single on 8 March 2004 in Germany.
+"No Eternity" is a song by German recording artist Jeanette Biedermann.
+It was written by Biedermann along with Frank Johnes, Holger "Bodybrain" Kurschat and Kristina "Wonderbra" Bach for her fourth studio album Break On Through (2003), while production was helmed by Tom Remm and Frank Kretschmer.
+The song was released as a single on 8 March 2004 in Germany.

-Formats and track listings
+Track listing

 These are the formats and track listings of major single releases of "No Eternity".